Building Coding Club Capacity in Florida's Middle Schools

 Summary

-This grant may be available to individuals and organizations in Florida that are actively involved in Youth/Out-of-School Youth.
+This grant may be available to individuals and organizations in Florida that are actively involved in Individual.
 To locate more funding opportunities in your field, visit The Grant Portal and search by interest area using the Search Grant tool.

 Explore related grant categories to find additional funding opportunities aligned with this program: